eSuardOdin/SchoolProjectA_ClientMVVM/README.md

 Adding to do :

-- Sort transactions by tags
+- Sort transactions by tags -> Done

   - Done : Added GetTagged() in Transaction Controller

   - To do : Create the new executable for the moniwatch.service

-- Sort transactions by dates
+- Sort transactions by dates -> Done

 - PAGING

+- Check each user can only have one tag named the same